perfectscale-io/k8s-cost-optimization/docs/cost-perf-r9y.md

 In order to run our clusters in the most cost-effective way without compromising either performance or reliability it's vitally inportant to understand the Pod QoS model and the implications of PodDisruptionBudget.

-- Understanding the Pod QoS Model https://services.google.com/fh/files/misc/state_of_kubernetes_cost_optimization.pdf
+## Understanding the Pod QoS Model

+Kubernetes cost optimization starts with correct resource allocation for application containers that Kubernetes orchestrates.

+Each container can have requests and limits defined for either memory or cpu or both.

 - PodDisruptionBudget and application disruption